evgenyneu/Auk/README.md

 #### Accessibility

 One can pass an image description when calling the `show` methods.
-This description will be spoken by the device when in accessibility mode.
+This description will be spoken by the device in accessibility mode.

 ```Swift
 // Show remote image